raul23/group-behaviors-algorithms/README.rst

          <img src="./images/options.png">
        </a>
       </div>
 - You can **pause** the program by clicking anywhere on the canvas.
-Then to resume, just click again on the canvas.
+Then to resume the animations, just click again on the canvas.

 Notes
 """""